antmicro/kenning/README.md

 Still, there is no framework that would support all of the models or target hardware devices - especially the support matrix between compilation frameworks and target hardware is extremely sparse.
 This means that any change in the application, especially in hardware, may end up with a necessity to change the whole or significant part of the application flow.

-Kenning addresses this issue by providing an unified API that focuses more on deployment tasks rather than their implementation - the developer decides which implementation for each task should be used, and Kenning allows to do it in a seamless way.
+Kenning addresses this issue by providing a unified API that focuses more on deployment tasks rather than their implementation - the developer decides which implementation for each task should be used, and Kenning allows to do it in a seamless way.
-This way switching to another target platform results in most cases in very small change in the code, instead of reimplementing large parts of the project.
+This way switching to another target platform results in most cases in a very small change in the code, instead of reimplementing larger parts of the project.
 This way the Kenning can get the most out of the existing Deep Neural Network training and compilation frameworks.

 For more details regarding the Kenning framework, Deep Neural Network deployment flow and its API check [Kenning documentation](https://antmicro.github.io/kenning/).